June 20, 2019 |

 As life sciences companies continue to streamline and look for ways to be more agile and efficient in a rapidly changing market, they sometimes look to evolve the (usually) long and (often) complicated processes they use to review, approve, and submit promotional material subject to regulatory compliance.

 The FDA regulations and other agency regulations in place around the globe for life sciences companies are there to protect consumers and to ensure that the claims made in their ads, product labels, and information provided to healthcare professionals are properly vetted and accounted for across their organization.
 We certainly want to be confident a TV ad saying that a drug is “20% more effective than its competitors” is accountable for that claim, including any of the research behind it.

-Life sciences organizations often focus on this “Medical, Legal, and Regulatory” (MLR) process as the start and end to their content production timeline.
+Life sciences organizations often focus on this MLR process as the start and end to their content production timeline.
 But it’s really just part of a much larger content journey that begins with the initial ideas that fuel the marketing activities that will be planned for the coming year: maturing products, new therapeutic areas for existing brands, and new product launches.

-These organizations often overlook the fact that their review process of ensuring the integrity of those ads should be considered one small part of their overall content management strategy.
+Unfortunately, many organizations often overlook the fact that their MLR process of ensuring the integrity of those ads should be considered one small part of their overall content management strategy.

 They begin to produce content independent of such processes, though much of it must be sent through the MLR process and submitted to regulatory agencies.
 This misalignment means the MLR process and marketing efforts are working in conflict with one another.